argilla-io/argilla/docs/_source/reference/cli.md

 The `argilla datasets list` shows the list of the datasets stored in the Argilla server.
 The following options can be provided:

-- `--workspace`: The name of the workspace which datasets will be listed.
-If not provided, all the datasets of all the workspaces will be listed.
+- `--workspace`: The name of the workspace from which the datasets will be listed.
+If not provided, all the datasets from all the workspaces will be listed.
 - `--type`: The type of datasets to be listed.
 Two possible values: `feedback` and `other` (for `TextClassification`, `TokenClassification` and `Text2Text` datasets).